MicrosoftDocs/PowerShell-Docs-DSC/dsc/docs-conceptual/dsc-2.0/resources/authoringResourceMOF.md

 ```

 > [!NOTE]
-> You must create a folder named `DSCResources` under the top-level folder.
-The folder for each
+> You must create a folder named `DSCResources` under the top-level folder of your module.
+The
-> resource must have the same name as the resource.
+> folder for each DSC Resource must have the same name as the DSC Resource.

 ### The contents of the MOF file

-Following is an example MOF file that can be used for a website resource.
-To follow this example,
+Following is an example MOF file that describes the properties of a website for the DSC Resource.
+To
-save this schema to a file called `Demo_IISWebsite.schema.mof`.
+follow this example, save this schema to a file called `Demo_IISWebsite.schema.mof`.

 ```mof
 [ClassVersion("1.0.0"), FriendlyName("Website")]